manuel-192/remirror/README.md

 remirror --help
 ## Changes

+0.1.40: 2019-Jan-01
+- Added option --x for excluding specific mirrors from ranking.

 0.1.39: 2018-Dec-18
 - Added option --result that shows the resulting mirror list file(s) before saving them.
 - Related to the --result option, an environment variable REMIRROR_VIEWER can be set to have the command name of your favorite editor/viewer, e.g. "gedit" or "kate".
 The variable value is used for showing the file(s).